tommasosansone91/basic-django-ecommerce/dev_docs/install_on_raspberrypi.md

     pip install gunicorn

-### check you have Procfile and wsgi
+### check you have wsgi file

-Gunicorn requires that you have n your project root the files `Procfile`
+Gunicorn requires that you have n your project root the file `basic-django-ecommerce.wsgi`

-    web: gunicorn basic-django-ecommerce.wsgi

-and `basic-django-ecommerce.wsgi`

     # this file must be given in input to gunicorn,
     # and it is better that remains in root directory of the application.